-Due diligence process in commercial real estate transactions is usually carried out by counsel acting for the buyer with the support from technical teams in environmental matters.
+Due diligence process in commercial real estate transactions is usually carried out by counsel acting for the buyer with the support of technical teams in environmental matters.
 It typically includes an environmental study and a title report.
-For title reports a search in the public registry is made.
-The search and report product of the due diligence process usually covers the following standard enquiries:
+For title reports, a search in the Public Registry is necessary.
+The search and report product of the due diligence process usually covers the following standard issues:

-- Limitations on land use imposed by zoning ordinances, urban development regulations, governmental authorities (eg. concessions, federal zone limitations, etc.), or private agreements (usufructs, easements, etc.)
+- Limitations on land use imposed by zoning ordinances, urban development regulations, governmental authorities (i.e. concessions, federal zone limitations, etc.), or private agreements (usufructs, easements, covenants, etc.).

-- Liens and encumbrances affecting the real property, as well as pending claims against the real property by third parties (generally identifiable through a certificado de libertad de gravámenes)
+- Liens and encumbrances affecting the real property, as well as pending claims against the real property by third parties (generally identifiable through a lien certificate – certificado de libertad de gravámenes).

-- Agrarian or “ejido” interests (generally identifiable through a certificado de no afectación agraria)
+- Agrarian or “ejido” interests (generally identifiable through an agrarian certificate – certificado de no afectación agraria).

-- Rights of third parties in possession (eg. adverse possession)
+- Rights of third parties in possession (i.e. adverse possession).

-- Unpaid taxes and utility charges, fees or rights (eg. water and electricity)
+- Unpaid taxes and utility charges, fees or rights (i.e. water and electricity).

 Due diligence process includes counsel’s opinion on different records and other elements necessary to ascertain any potential risks for the transaction.
-Moreover, it is appropriate to perform technical assessments on the real estate prior to closing the transaction to ensure compliance with Mexico legislation (eg. environmental, geological, and topographical due diligence).
-Costs associated with due diligence include notary public fees and costs associated to the appraisal of the property, public registers and archives duties where relevant documents are obtained from.
+Moreover, it is appropriate to perform technical assessments on the real estate prior to closing to ensure compliance with Mexico legislation (i.e. environmental, geological, and topographical due diligence).
+Costs associated with due diligence include notary public fees and costs associated with the appraisal of the property, public registers and archives duties where relevant documents are obtained from.